melhaud/gracula/README.md

 # ⚙️ How to install
 If one needs to deploy a local solution, there are the stages below.

-After cloning the repository, run in a root directory `gracula` to install essential packages.
+After cloning the repository, run the code below in a root directory `gracula` to install essential packages.

 ```pip install requirements.txt```